polu4/cs257/README.md

 # Overview

 This repository contains the source code for my full stack website that shows data for thousands of board games.
 The files include everything to the initial wireframes to the javascript that made all the features work.
-Authors: Luke Poleyy, Thomas Lund.
-Course: CS 257 taught by Jeff Ondich at Carleton College.

 # Features